Battling Security Fatigue – Working Towards Usable Security

 The bottom line is that it is critical to have a range of technology options that are easy to use and can evolve with an organization as it matures.
 In a time where hackers are looking to exploit any and every vulnerability, financial institutions need access to threat intelligence-driven security solutions that combat these threats in near real-time.
 Solutions that take the emphasis away from “how much data can we gather” and instead focus on providing actionable intelligence that show results.

 As cyber security regulations tighten, financial institutions now more than ever need unprecedented visibility into their cyber risk to stay one step ahead of the threat.
-The LookingGlass ScoutShield™ Threat Intelligence Gateway and the LookingGlass Cyber Attack Surface Analysis offerings are two examples of products that when deployed (individually or integrated into a broader cyber security defensive system) deliver unprecedented visibility into an organization’s cyber risk and provide real-time protection from phishing attacks, drive-by malicious downloads, and infected devices communicating with command and control servers attempting to steal your data.
+The LookingGlass product portfolio illustrates how, when deployed (individually or integrated into a broader cyber security defensive system), security solutions can deliver unprecedented visibility into an organization’s cyber risk and provide real-time protection from phishing attacks, drive-by malicious downloads, and infected devices communicating with command and control servers attempting to steal your data.